teamneusta/pimcore-import-export-bundle/README.md

 ![parent_flow.png](docs/images/parent_flow.png)

-If multiple pages are imported and a path specification changes py the applied rules, this path specification will be replaced with the new, correct path specification in all provided page configurations.
+If multiple pages are imported and a path specification changes by the applied rules, this path specification will be replaced with the new, correct path specification in all provided page configurations.

 ### Parameterize your yaml files